lionell/sequential-method/README.md

 This is very simple example.
 Let's look on something harder.

 **Example 2.** Here is more complicated example with quantifiers.
-It's also truthful, but now we have tow different closed branches.
+It's also truthful, but now we have two different closed branches.
 ```C
                                            #xP[x] -> Q[x] = P[x] -> #xQ[x]
                                                           |